YoussefElgharieb/createTabs/README.md

 ## limitations
 This routine was created to automate a specific use case of ***creating tabs*** as effiently as possible.
-Thus, there are the following limitations for geTeral use.
+Thus, there are the following limitations for general use.

 1. the rountine expects only circles in the the selection
   - How to modify this limitation?